Pinca is the leading star of the Croatian Easter menu. This sweet Easter bread is a lean version of the otherwise rich brioche.

 So let me give you some Croatian sweet bread wisdom.
 Here are 5 secrets of the Croatian Easter bread.
 Plus my very own secret sirnica recipe… the old-fashioned, can’t be more authentic pinca bread recipe.
 Read on to see why…

 You’ve never tried it?
 Then the best way to describe pinca is to compare it to the brioche dough.
 Yes, it’s a yeast dough, yes, it’s enriched with eggs, butter and sugar, but in smaller quantities than brioche.

 We pair pinca with savoury food, such as ham and cheese.
 Sounds unthinkable?
 Then you must try it.

 Pinca is a round bread with three star-shaped cuts on the top.
 The cuts are made in the final proofing stage, for 2 reasons… First, in the Christian tradition, they symbolise the suffering of Jesus Christ.
 And second, in baking, they help the dough to get a better rise.

 Once the cuts are made, pinca is brushed with an egg wash.
 So when it comes out of the oven, it boasts a wonderful dark sheen.

 Secret 3: when do we eat pinca?

-On Easter Sunday to celebrate the end of Lent and the resurrection of Christ.
+On Easter morning to celebrate the end of Lent and the resurrection of Christ.
 Pinca is made with lots of eggs to ‘make up’ for the 40 lean days of fasting.
 It’s the eggs and egg yolks that give the dough its intense yellow colour.